 Thomas Edison discovered *

-In addition to providing quick access to billions of web pages, now you know how Google can help you take advantage of other special features with these easy search tips.
+In addition to providing quick access to billions of web pages, now you know more Google tricks to help you take advantage of other special features.

 By Dawn Bjork, MCT, The Software Pro®